atugard/Agora/README.md

-# Ncurses tool to help in my learning work flow.
+#  ncurses tool to help in organizing learning materials.

-*Should help in accessing data*
-*Should be able to create new*